95348953489345893524897/pvprepo/information/movement.md

 2. Scroll inwards and look up

 ### Side Rebirding
 I'm not exactly sure how to do this, and I can't reproduce it consistently, so I won't even attempt to explain.
-Propkillers better than me can probably explain this one to you.
+Propkillers better than me can probably explain this one to you. <br/>

-### Propkill Servers:
+### Propkill/Prop-fly friendly Servers:
   - Iced Coffee's Propkill 103.217.254.28:27015<br/>
   - propkill la 45.32.78.141:27015<br/>
   - EU PROPKILL 51.254.7.253:27015<br/>
   - chicago propkill server thing 69.39.225.6:27015<br/>
-  - propkill.net (on sandbox gamemode) 143.198.159.117:27015<br/>
+  - propkill.net (on the sandbox gamemode) 143.198.159.117:27015<br/>
+  - Zbox (don't propkill here, most people will get annoyed, but propfly is OK with most people and easy to do here) 193.243.190.18:27064 <br/>
+  - T9C (Anarchy sandbox server, propkill/propfly all you want here) <br/>

 # Sidehopping
   - Sidehopping is one of the most common ways to get around in vanilla sandbox servers.
 I've been able to reach around 6000-7000 velocity before, I'm not sure what the limit is.<br/>
     - Sidehopping tutorial - https://www.youtube.com/watch?v=ArMJ5qALBXY<br/>